jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 343 Multimedia Systems [3C][Balijon]/Lesson-1-Multimedia-Concepts.md

 - Ted Nelson, 1965

+## is not constrained to be text-based.
+It can include other media, e.g., graphics, images, and especially the continuous media – sound and video.

+- hypermedia

-## A Multimedia Project is identified as ____ when it is not interactive and the user have no control over the content that is being showed to them
+## A multimedia project is identified as ____ when it is not interactive and the user have no control over the content that is being showed to them

 - linear

-## A Multimedia Project is identified as ____ when it is interactive and the user have control over the content that is being showed to them
+## A multimedia project is identified as ____ when it is interactive and the user have control over the content that is being showed to them

 - non-linear